|

 DARIUS:

-Roman form of Greek Dareios,
+Latin form of Greek Dareios,

-meaning "possesses a lot; wealthy."
+meaning "possesses a lot, wealthy."
+In the

 DECEBALUS:

-"Strong as ten."
 Roman name of a Dacian king,

 composed of the Latin elements dece

-"ten" and balus "strong."
+"ten" and balus "strong,"

 DECIMUS: